JacobRPrice/JacobRPrice.github.io/_posts/2018-07-26-quarter-year-distribution.md

 * they're exceedingly small in magnitude compared to the other categories
 * and more importantly, because they were Proofs, we don't expect them to be in general circulation when these coins were being issued, and therefore we *really* don't expect them to appear in the junk silver market.

-We follow up by substituting zeros for NA's in the dataset, calculate the total number of quarters produced by the mint (per year and in total) and the observed (yearly and total) sums.
+We follow up by substituting zeros for NA's in the dataset (Don't worry, we won't forget about those NA values when carrying out tests.), calculate the total number of quarters produced by the mint (per year and in total) and the observed (yearly and total) sums.
 We then convert all of the counts to fractions/proportions to make the values easier to compare.
 Finally we split and "melt" the data to make it ggplot friendly.

 {% highlight r linenos %}
 #--------------------